Welcome!

 Registration Fee:

 The New Attorney Program consists of an introduction on Idaho practice, procedure, and ethics.
 This course meets the CLE requirements of Idaho State Bar Commission Rule 402(f)(3).
 Participants must be admitted and sworn into the Idaho State Bar for this course to count toward the New Admittee CLE requirement.
-If the participant will not be sworn in on or by September 27, 2024, they will have to wait until Spring 2025 to take this course. *
+If a participant will not be sworn in on or by September 26, 2025, they will have to wait until May 2026 to take this course. *

 Agenda